MMWa/FourPiston_Engine_Simulation/simulation/readme.md

 Converts a value of power and load to crank shaft revolutions per second (RPS).

 ##pistonManager
-A class that could be used as a helper to during multi-piston instantiation.
+A class that could be used as a helper during multi-piston instantiation.